 When you embark on a mission (like I have) to declutter and re-organise your belongings, you’ll find all sorts of things.
 I know I have.
 And broadly speaking, you can group all this ‘stuff’ in a small number of categories, each with their own type of things in them and their own set of challenges.
+So here’s a list of things you can find when decluttering.

 Let’s start with the things you’re ready to part from.